Chapter 7 Bankruptcy for LLCs: Everything You Need to Know

 1. You Have Debts With Personal Guarantees

 If you give a personal guarantee to the business debt, you will be personally liable.
 So, even after the business receives debt relief, creditors can still come after your assets.
-It is, therefore, very important that you carefully review any debt agreements you sign on behalf of the LLC.
+So, it's very important that you carefully review any debt agreements you sign on behalf of the LLC.

 2. You Incurred Personal Credit Card Debt